Ou42/MEAN-Stack-RESTful-API-Tut/README.md

 * Step 21: Create dummy data for testing
 * Step 22: Put dummy data into table
 * Step 23: Retrieve dummy data from server
+* Step 23b: Actually retrieve dummy data from server - error: success is not a function